padfoot999/myBFF/README.md

 - Outlook/Office365 (will parse email, contacts, and other data from email)
 - Wordpress (Will be adding "SomethingCool" soon)
 - CiscoVPN (Enumerate User accounts (May not work on all configurations))
-- Okta (Will be adding "Something Cool" soon)
+- Okta (Enumerate Applications and check if 2FA is setup for account)
 - Jenkins (Will be adding "Something Cool" soon)

 New modules will be added.